ParkinsonLab/Metatranscriptome-Workshop/README.md

 -   Total number of mapped-reads with BWA = 3356 reads
 -   Total number of mapped genes (BWA) = 1234
--   Total number of mapped-reads with DIAMOND = 31264 reads
+-   Total number of mapped-reads with DIAMOND = 51936 reads
 -   Total number of mapped proteins (DIAMOND) = 21699

-Thus of ~83000 reads of putative microbial mRNA origin, we can annotate only ~34620 of them!
+Thus of ~83000 reads of putative microbial mRNA origin, we can annotate ~55000 of them to almost ~23000 genes!

 Remember, to extract the precomputed output files for this step: